-Sheppard Pratt has created a highly effective trauma therapy program, which personalizes care to meet the needs of each patient.
-The Trauma Disorders Unit offers a range of effective treatments for trauma-related disorders.
+Sheppard Pratt has created highly effective inpatient services, which personalizes care to meet the needs of each patient.
+Our Trauma Disorders Services offer a range of effective treatments for trauma-related disorders.
 A patient’s provider, psychotherapist, social worker, nursing staff, and rehabilitation staff all work as a team to care for patients.

 Psychotherapy, or individual therapy, is central to healing and recovery.
 Patients who need treatment for a dissociative disorder or complex PTSD often respond well to psychotherapy, particularly when it is part of a comprehensive treatment plan.